donobono/DoImagePickerController/README.md

 DoImagePickerController is available under the MIT license.
 See the LICENSE file for more info.

-## icon image from
+## Icon images from : thank you so much for sharing awesome icons!!!
 http://dribbble.com/KounterB

-many thank you for sharing awesome icons!!!